Photooon/spell-correct/README.md

 | reuters | 10^-5 | trigram        | √             | 99.1        | 18.8    |
 | reuters | 1     | trigram        | √             | 64.6        | 19.0    |

 From the table we can find that the accuracy increases with the decrease of k.
 The reason is that if we use large k, such as 1, the probability of words already appeared in corpus will be dominated by the V * k and quickly drop because of the tremendous V(in reuters, V is nearly 60000).
-And then the differences between candidate words will become smaller, making inference more difficult.
+And then the differences between candidates will become smaller, making inference more difficult.
 Laplace smoothing isn't a really good smoothing method.
 And I suggest that k should be set to (1/ V) if possible.

 ## Effect of language model